-During this period before a Cursillo weekend, sponsors (i.e. those individuals who have been to the three-day Cursillo weekend and are living the Fourth Day) identify those Episcopalians who are leading an active Christian life and are a living witness to their love for Christ, recommending their candidacy.
-It is also the period that selected candidates are informed of what to expect at the three-day weekend and assisted in appropriate preparations.
+During this period before a Cursillo weekend, sponsors (i.e. those individuals who have been to the three-day Cursillo weekend and are living the Fourth Day) identify Episcopalians who are leading an active Christian life and are a living witness to their love for Christ, recommending their candidacy.
+It is also during that period that candidates are informed of what to expect at the three-day weekend and assisted in appropriate preparations.

 Fourth Day: The Cursillo weekend is not an end to itself.
 It is a starting point that lasts the rest of your life.
 It is a springboard to a long-range practice of the Baptismal Covenant in the life of the Church, and is termed “the Fourth Day.”
 The Fourth Day is composed of a few major elements: